Sophia268/RegistrationEasy/README.md

 # RegistrationEasy
-Registration easy for your software business
+Registration easy for your software business1